MariahSJones/ENG_EC_601/Phase1a/README.md

 ### `username.py`

 This program takes a username, then uses that to pull the twitter user's description, id, and name.
 It then puts this information in a json format along with the username.
+For testing purposes I was looking at the twitter user @keaneofficial
 ```
 $ python Phase1a/username.py
 the request url is https://api.twitter.com/2/users/by?usernames=keaneofficial&user.fields=description